Ross Noble: Early years

 Noble is originally from Cramlington, Northumberland, England.
 "The ultimate place to live" helped him with his career—he found little to do in his hometown so he became particularly imaginative.
 At the age of 11, it was discovered that he was dyslexic.
 Because of this, Noble decided to work within a career which did not rely on academic skills.
 He had a brief stint as a street juggler with a friend, and aspired to join a circus.
 He joined a clown troupe and sold balloons as a stilt-walker, before deciding to become a comedian after winning tickets to a comedy show.
 As a teenager, Ross was a member of the youth theatre at the People's Theatre in Heaton, Newcastle.
 In 1997, he was doing warm-ups at the BBC for Friday Night Armistice.
+One of his earliest on-screen appearances was on Richard Whiteley's regional chatshow for Yorkshire Television in 1996.

 Noble has been performing stand-up since the dyslexia diagnosis, and appeared in his local comedy club at the age of 15, despite licensing laws that prohibited him working there and forced him to leave through the kitchen.
 Noble studied performing arts at Newcastle College, after he told his careers adviser at school he wanted to be a comedian.
 He later stated that this had no effect on his stand-up ability, as he believes that the information taught is not important in being a good performer.